byu-cpe/ComputingBootCamp/website/_selfpaced/bit2fasm.md

 Devices of the same family share the same database directory but each device has its own unique "tilegrid.json" file.
 This file represents the grid of tiles used to make the unique part.
 The tile grid is represented in the .json format and is essentially a list of "tiles".
 Each tile is represented as follows:

   * **tile name:** A unique text string that represents a unique tile.
 The tile name has X & Y coordinates embedded within them.
-The coordiante system of these coordinates seems to be some logical representation and does not refer to actual physical locations (example: BRAM_INT_INTERFACE_L_X6Y2)
+The coordinate system of these coordinates seems to be some logical representation and does not refer to actual physical locations (example: BRAM_INT_INTERFACE_L_X6Y2)
     * **tile type**: a string that indicates tile type.
 There should be a corresponding file named "tile_type_<type>.json" in the database directory.
     * **grid_x:** numerical grid x position (not the same coordinate system as the tile name)
     * **grid_y**: numerical grid y position